masami-ryu/node-app-template/docs/copilot_prompts.md

 ## 変更概要の要約生成
 ```
 Always return the final answer in natural Japanese.
-Refer to docs/code_review_guide.md to ensure terminology aligns with review categories.
+Refer to docs/code_review_guide.md and align wording with its categories.
 Summarize this pull request for a CHANGELOG entry.
 Include: problem, solution approach, notable risks, migration needs.
 Output in Japanese, 5 bullet points max.